- Ch. 1-4

 Then take a look at my response

-Now that we have had our overview, we can move on to the introduction and opening scene of the Passion, Mt 26,1-16.
+Now that we have had our overview of the whole story, we can move on to the introduction and opening scene of the Passion, Mt 26,1-16.